Implementing Ideas in a Team - What is Important Here?

 This question may seem superfluous at first.
 Everyone knows what a team is - or at least thinks they know.
 Individual sovereignty over the interpretation of the term also depends to a large extent on the personal attitude to teamwork.

-People who prefer to be lonely callers in the desert and act in the conviction that every employee is above all a potential source of error will cast a rather skeptical glance on teams, for example in the manner of the TEAM acronym "Take Everything And Mute", which is the most apt translation in German: Take everything and keep quiet about it.
+People who prefer to be lonely callers in the desert and act in the conviction that every employee is above all a potential source of error will cast a rather skeptical glance on teams, for example in the manner of the TEAM acronym "Take Everything And Mute".

 The fact that this general suspicion of teamwork does not correspond to the true circumstances will be confirmed by all those who were able to achieve results in a well-functioning team that could not have been achieved on their own.
 This brings us back to the initial question: What is a team?